backmeup/backmeup-plugins/README.md

 You can also set a limit for the amount of photos that will be downloaded per album.
 All numbers below 0 will download all photos.
 You should mind, that this can generate a lot of traffic.
 ##### Albumblacklist
 You can specify the albums, which should not be downloaded, the regex is ;.
+##### Reduced Infos
+If true, not all information is shown in the HTML, but the data is in the XML.
+You recreate the HTML with this option to false and the information will be complete.
+Recommend to set to false only for debugging.
 ### Plugin
 Themis-fb can also work as Backmeup plugin.
 For this, run the following command in your backmeup-plugins folder:
 ```sh